Azure/azure-sdk/docs/dotnet/introduction.md

 TODO: Add this discussion

-##### Commonly Overlooked .NET Type Design Guidelines

-Some .NET Design Guidelines have been notoriously overlooked in earlier Track 1 Azure SDKs.
-This section serves as a way to highlight these guidelines to inform the design of Azure SDK types.

-{% include requirement/SHOULDNOT id="dotnet-problems-too-many-types" %} have many types in the main namespace.
-Number of types is directly proportional to the perceived complexity of a library.

-{% include requirement/MUSTNOT id="dotnet-problems-abstractions" %} use abstractions unless the Azure SDK both returns and consumes the abstraction.
-An abstraction is either an interface or abstract class.

-{% include requirement/MUSTNOT id="dotnet-problems-interfaces" %} use interfaces if you can use abstract classes.
-The only reasons to use an interface are: a) you need to "multiple-inherit", b) you want structs to implement an abstraction.

-{% include requirement/MUSTNOT id="dotnet-problems-generic-words" %} use generic words and terms for type names.
-For example, do not use names like `OperationResponse` or `DataCollection`.

-{% include requirement/SHOULDNOT id="dotnet-problems-valid-values" %} use parameter types where it's not clear what valid values are supported.
-For example, do not use strings but only accept certain values in the string.

-{% include requirement/MUSTNOT id="dotnet-problems-empty-types" %} have empty types (types with no members).

 #### Azure Core Types {#dotnet-commontypes}

 The `Azure.Core` package provides common functionality for client libraries.
 Documentation and usage examples can be found in the [azure/azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/core/Azure.Core) repository.